Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 The final leg of the tour brought the students across the border with mainland China to Shenzhen.
 In the rapidly developing city of more than 12 million, the group first visited the SkyMirror for a 360-degree panoramic view of the city before later touring Nantou Ancient City, bridging Shenzhen’s modern skyline with its history.
 On the final day, students were welcomed at BYD’s auto showroom and the Nanshan Energy Ecological Park, highlighting two facets of the local economy and its place within the Greater Bay Area.

-The in-person trip marked the final chapter of this year’s student-to-student dialogue program, deepening shared views and providing opportunities to create lasting ties among Chinese and American students.
+The in-person trip marked the final chapter of this year’s student dialogue program, deepening shared views and providing opportunities to create lasting ties among Chinese and American students.
 Senior Fellow Dennis Wilder emphasized how creating this space is a core purpose of the program.

 “There are these huge differences... in life experiences, in values, in societal approaches.
 There’s no question that these exist.
 But when we get to this discussion of who we are today as young people, you find some really interesting commonalities and differences.”